Mohit-Mano06/NewBot/README.md

 - **Intelligent Queueing**: Full support for adding, skipping, pausing, and clearing track queues.
 - **Voice Stats**: Monitor your voice connection quality in real-time with `$vcstat`.

+### 📊 Advanced Server Leaderboards (Powered by Supabase)

+- **Comprehensive Tracking**: Real-time activity monitoring for messages sent, voice channel duration, and bot command usage.
+- **Channel Analytics**: Insights into which channels are the most active within your server.
+- **Persistent Data**: High-speed data persistence using Supabase, ensuring stats are never lost during bot restarts.
+- **Historical Sync**: Admin tools to scrape and import past message history into the leaderboard.

 ### ⚡ Smart Productivity & Server Control

 - **Dynamic Reminders**: Set personal or voice-channel wide alerts (`$reminder`, `$vcreminder`) with flexible time formats.